 You can use reptile basking bulbs, regular household bulbs, or mercury vapor bulbs (MVB's) to create indoor basking areas (see lighting).
 Create a as large as possible basking area that allows the whole tortoise to warm up.
-Use "flood" bulbs whenever possible and avoid "spot" bulbs that create small, "pinpoint" hot areas on tortoises' backs.
+Use "flood" bulbs whenever possible and avoid "spot" bulbs that create small, heated pinpoint areas on tortoises' backs.

 Ideally, use a long fluorescent tube for UVB and a separate reptile heat bulb for basking heat.
 Regular household bulbs, CHE's, and radiant heat panels can be used with UVB tubes as well.
 Always adjust the number and wattage of heat bulbs to fit the size of your enclosure by measuring the warm and cool end temps.

 Well-secured light fixtures with ceramic sockets are perfect holders for standard size reptile basking bulbs or regular household light bulbs.
 Check the wattage rating on the fixture to be sure it takes the wattage of your heat bulb.
 For example, a typical 5.5" reptile clamp fixture is only rated for a 75W bulb.